ueno-llc/gsap-tools/README.md

 <GsapTools />
 ```

-**Register your GSAP timeline to be manage by GsapTools**
+**Next, register your Gsap timeline to be controlled with GsapTools.**

-The simplest way to do it, is to define an id on the Timeline method constructor,
-call the add function to register the timeline and create a reference to the add
+Define an id on the timeline method constructor, call the add function to register the timeline,
-function to remove it when the component is unmounted.
+and create a reference to the add function to remove it when the component is unmounted.

 ```js
 import { add } from 'gsap-tools';